 Upon completion of this degree program, students will be able to:

 - Demonstrate the ability to read, write, and integrate and analyze information from multiple resources and present the information using select computer programs commonly available.

 - Demonstrate professional competency in viticulture and wine technology using industry level skills and knowledge.

 - Explain interdependence of viticulture and winemaking with rural communities, economic activities, human and natural resources.

 - Speak and present before a group on viticulture and wine technology topics including: wine microbiology, modern winemaking technologies, grapevine physiology, vineyard environmental factors and interactions, and sustainable practices in the vineyard and winery.

 - Apply academic and professional ethics and values while critically evaluating modern viticulture and winemaking practices.

 - Apply mathematics skills while understanding the impact of winemaking and/or viticulture decisions on wine and/or grape chemistry characteristics.

-With this degree, you'll be prepared for employment opportunities in:
+With this degree, you'll be ready for a variety of employment opportunities in the wine industry, including:

 - Cellar Procedures